gogobook/my-asp-dot-net/ch6.md

 This section demonstrates operator overloading through developing a struct named Vector that represents a three-dimensional mathematical vector.
-Don’t worry if mathematics is not your strong point—the vector example is very simple.
+Don’t worry if mathematics is not your strong point——the vector example is very simple.
 As far as you are concerned here, a 3D vector is just a set of three numbers ( double s) that tell you how far something is moving.
 The variables representing the numbers are called _ x , _ y , and _ z : the _ x tells you how far something moves